 You can see the change in decreased energy and saturated fat fields.

-My favourite soft butter spread is the one made with extra virgin olive oil and with yoghurt.
+My favorite soft butter spread is the one made with extra virgin olive oil and with yogurt.
 Our kids like milder tasting oils like macadamia.